bachelor-2014/report/v2/introduction.md

 - A report containing:
 	- An investigative review of and conclusion on whether or not the proposed design is feasible
-	- A thorough review of the findings and choices made over the course of the project
+	- A review of the findings and choices made over the course of the project
 	- A proposal for alternative design options where applicable
 - A functional prototype demonstrating the implemented design